nrkno/dotnetskolen/README_EN.md

 ## Steps

-Now that you have installed all the tools you need, you are ready to start the course itself!
+Now that you've installed all the necessary tools, you're ready to begin the course!

 ### Step 1 - Create API

 **Step 1 of 9** - [🔝 Go to top](#-net-school) [⬇ Next step](#step-2---create-test-projects)

-In this step, we start with a folder with no code at all, and use the .NET CLI to create our first project `NRK.Dotnetskolen.Api`.
+In this step, we'll begin with an empty folder and use the .NET CLI to create our first project `NRK.Dotnetskolen.Api`.

 #### .NET version

-Since this guide is written for .NET 9, and you may have multiple .NET versions installed on your machine, we need to instruct the .NET CLI to use .NET 9 when running the commands in the guide.
-We do this by creating a configuration file `global.json` in the root of the repo with the following content:
+Because this guide targets .NET 9, and you may have multiple .NET versions installed, we need to tell the .NET CLI to use .NET 9 when running the commands in this guide.
+To do this, create a global.json file in the root of the repository with the following content:

 ```json¨
 {